Table of Contents

 This abnormal accumulation of melanin makes the tissues and skin appear black.
 This genetic trait is only carried by three other birds- the Kadaknath – a chicken of the Madhya Pradesh region of India, the Svart Hona from Sweden, and the Silkie.

-In all other aspects the Ayam Cemani is a robust and healthy bird.
+In all other aspects, the Ayam Cemani is a robust and healthy bird.
 It does not appear to be prone to any particular chicken ailment.

 Is the Ayam Cemani Right for You?

-If you would love to add these black beautiful birds to your flock, you had better save your pennies.
+If you would love to add these beautiful black birds to your flock, you had better save your pennies.

-An unsexed chick from them will cost you about $199.00 or a sexed juvenile is a whopping $400.00 – not for people who are “broke” or don’t like to spend much.
+An unsexed chick from them will cost you about $199.00, or a sexed juvenile is a whopping $400.00 – not for people who are “broke” or don’t like to spend much.

 Summary on Ayam Cemani Eggs

-The Ayam Cemani has been in existence for a hundred years or more but only came to limelight recently in the 1990s.
+The Ayam Cemani has been in existence for a hundred years or more but only came to the limelight recently in the 1990s.

 Since that time, they have captured the imagination and the hearts of many admirers.

-We hope you can now identify Ayam Cemani eggs, breed and can care for them.
+We hope you can now identify Ayam Cemani eggs, breed, and can care for them.

 Leave a Reply